AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/toggle-switch.md

 ## Enable for Features {#enable-for-features}

-You have the option of manually enabling Marketo's next-gen interface for indivudual features, or all available features (current and forthcoming).
+You have the option of manually enabling the Marketo Engage Modern UX for indivudual features, or all available features (current and forthcoming).

 In an area that currently has the Toggle Switch (in this example we're in Email List View), simply click the toggle on the bottom-right of the page.